DataDog/datadog-serverless-functions/CONTRIBUTING.md

 ## Commits

-- Pleaes keep each commit's changes small and focused--many changes in the same commit makes them harder to review.
+- Please keep each commit's changes small and focused--many changes in the same commit makes them harder to review.
 - Please also combine each code-change within one commit rather than many commits.
 Rebase liberally.
 - Please make all commit messages clear and communicative.